itsays-zqc/my-website/docs/examples/PIC/DirectionalCoupler/DirectionalCoupler.md

 <div class="text-justify">

-Once you have installed and configured the environment, import the python code and the GDS layout.<br/>The example library and related model code are usually located in the directory : `.venv_maxoptics/site-packages/maxoptics_sdk/examples/func_demo`.<br/>The GDS file is generally imported into the path : `.venv_maxoptics/site-packages/maxoptics_sdk/examples/examples_gds`
+Once you have installed and configured the environment, import the python code and the GDS layout.
+The example library and related model code are usually located in the directory :`.venv_maxoptics/site-packages/maxoptics_sdk/examples/func_demo`.
+The GDS file is generally imported into the path :`.venv_maxoptics/site-packages/maxoptics_sdk/examples/examples_gds`

 </div>